Chapter # 1 Paragraph # 4 Study # 13

 - 2. Summary: "Malice" is the attempt to undercut the life of another by the forced imposition of principles of death in the place of principles of life.
 The focus is upon its aggressive opposition to life by attempting to supplant life by the practice of the ways of death.

-- 1. With this correlation of the four issues of Paul's statement that men "have been filled with...", maliciousness is the fundamental aggression against life as the bottom line.
+- B. With this correlation of the four issues of Paul's statement that men "have been filled with...", covetousness is aggression against humanity as relational participants in God's creation, and maliciousness is the fundamental aggression against life as the bottom line.